WHAT TO EXPECT

 Streams

 In the example below, the user is viewing a list of streams.
 Similar to the Topology Graph, a user can filter specific streams, consumers, and producers.
 The list will adapt to those selections.
-This can be helpful when dealing with a large amount of line items.
+This can be helpful when dealing with a large number of line items.

 Selecting the Topology button next to the component name will reveal a visualization similar to the Topology graph up until that point.